-The model we have been working with shares certain features with models of population genetics (Gillespie, 1998).
+Axelrod's model shares certain features with models of population genetics (Gillespie, 1998).
 An agent's culture array, e.g., (1,1,2,1,0), is scarcely different from a genetic string for an individual, and while interaction in the culture model is not exactly like genetic reproduction, there are certain similarities.
 In population genetics one of the central questions focuses on the question of whether each generation is more or less diverse than its predecessor.
 One theoretically compelling result is known as genetic drift.
-Genetic drift-the complete takeover of a particular part of the genetic code by one particular trait--happens over the long run if there is random interaction among individuals and reproduction follows the standard genetic laws.
-The homogenization predicted by the population geneticist corresponds closely to the pattern of homogenization we discussed in the culture model, although the logic of individual interaction and adjustment in the two models is not exactly the same.
+Genetic drift--the complete takeover of a particular part of the genetic code by one particular trait--happens over the long run if there is random interaction among individuals and reproduction follows the standard genetic laws.
+The homogenization predicted by the population geneticist corresponds closely to the pattern of homogenization observed in the culture model, although the logic of individual interaction and adjustment in the two models is not exactly the same.

 If genetic drift (or cultural drift?) is to be expected when interactions occur among paired individuals, then perhaps a more significant conceptual departure is needed if diversity is to be preserved.
-Rather than tinkering with the selection process for individual interactions, we instead should attempt to reconceptualize outcome of the interaction.
+We now propose to reconsider the assumptions about the outcome of the interaction.

 Perhaps the original culture model is too individualistic, in the sense that individual agents interact in an isolated dyad.
 What if, instead, social context plays a role?

-To spare the reader some suspense, we note at the outset that this final avenue is promising in both respects, preserving diversity in the local network of people who interact as well as the aggregate society.
+This avenue is promising.
+We have found conditions under which diversity inside the local networks is preserved and, as a result, aggregate diversity is preserved as well.
 The main idea is that people who interact in a one-on-one relationship bring a context with them which moderates their reactions to one another.
 Agents do not copy features from each other in a "willy nilly" fashion.
 Rather, they change only when there is "good reason" to do so.
 Good reason, is found when a majority of existing "friendly contacts" also support the proposed new opinion.
 Hence, it is a model of "network-embedded resistance."

-Our approach is to be distinguished from the "social influence" model (Nowak, Szamrej, and Latane, 1990) on a number of levels.
-The social influence approach is a cellular automaton model.
-It represents an individual by a cell which is fixed in position.
-The cells do not interact dyadically.
-Each cell is subjected to the simultaneous influence emitted by all neighboring cells and the value of the cell is adjusted in response to the net positive and negative influence (as in physics).
+Our motivation for this approach shares a good deal with the idea that lies behind the social impact model (Nowak, Szamrej, and Latane, 1990).
+There are differences, however, on a number of levels.
+Our current approach allows for the formation of endogenous personal networks of arbitrary size.
+Dyadic interactions have impact which depends on these personalized networks.
+In contrast, the SIM has neither dyadic interaction nor selective networks.
+Furthermore, our approach is asynchronic and bottom-up.
+In the SIM each cell is subjected to the simultaneous influence emitted by all cells and the value of the cell is adjusted in response to the net positive and negative influence (as in physics).
 It is a synchronous model, one in which a "snapshot" of the grid is taken and all cells are updated against that snapshot.
-In some runs of the model, pockets of minority opinion survive because they are protected by a band of cells that are especially insensitive to change.